 We don’t have to know how to drive somewhere, because our GPS will tell us how to get there.
 And if, despite that, we still take a wrong turn, she will crankily tell us what to do to get back on course.

 We don’t even have to ‘think on our feet’ and speak fluently, because we can send text messages that we’ve taken the time to edit and make as perfect as possible.
-(The fact that many don’t bother to edit their messages may be a further argument in favor of Nicholas Carr’s assertion.)
+(My ex-wives might argue that this is still something we need to be able to do.
+I guess they would have a point.)

 All these things are wonderful.
 They’ve made our lives better, more comfortable, in a number of ways.
 And Nicholas Carr agrees.
 Modern technology is great.
 But there is a ‘dark side,’ in that we’re not engaging in hard tasks as much as we used to.
 And as a result, our skills atrophy from disuse.